 There are conduct guidelines for Commission members and associate members.

 In accordance with the Code of Conduct, Chairman Rod Sims released the following statement on 1 August 2013:

 Staff of the ACCC

 Staff of the ACCC are members of the Australian Public Service and employed under the Public Service Act 1999.
 As public servants engaged under this Act, ACCC staff must adhere to the Australian Public Service Code of Conduct and Values (the Code).
 There are procedures to apply in determining whether an ACCC employee has breached the Code and, if so, in determining any sanction to be imposed on the employee.

 ACCC staff must also follow and abide by Australian Government legislation which ensures Australian Government employees act in an accountable and transparent manner and in the public interest.
-The Financial Management and Accountability Act 1997, for example, sets out the financial management, accountability and audit obligations of agencies that are financially part of the Commonwealth.
+The Public Governance, Performance and Accountability Act 2013, for example, sets out the financial management, accountability and audit obligations of agencies that are financially part of the Commonwealth.